New Fathers 4 Justice: May 2010 to July 2016

-In November 2014 Bobby Smith accompanied by Carol Wheeler covered the A Real Birmingham Family statue with a white sheet and pictures of his own 2 daughters in protest at no Father being included in the statue.
-Smith said "They've depicted the normal family with no fathers.
-There's nothing wrong with single mothers but this statue is saying one person can do both jobs, and I believe kids are always better off with both parents in their lives."
+In November 2014, Bobby Smith accompanied by Carol Wheeler covered the A Real Birmingham Family statue with a white sheet and pictures of his own two daughters in protest at no father being included in the statue.
+Smith said, "They've depicted the normal family with no fathers.
+There's nothing wrong with single mothers, but this statue is saying one person can do both jobs, and I believe kids are always better off with both parents in their lives."

-In December 2014 Bobby Smith and others were issued with an harrassment order after protesting outside David Cameron's home in Witney.
-In a video taken by the protesters David Cameron told the group "I really think you've made your point and you can go now.
+In December 2014, Bobby Smith and others were issued a harassment order after protesting outside David Cameron's home in Witney.
+In a video taken by the protesters, David Cameron told the group, "I really think you've made your point and you can go now.
 You are frightening my children and the neighbours and that's not fair."

-In January 2015 protesters seeking extra rights for fathers in family courts set up camp outside the home of MP Chris Grayling, the Secretary of State for Justice.
+In January 2015, protesters seeking extra rights for fathers in family courts set up camp outside the home of MP Chris Grayling, the Secretary of State for Justice.
 Headed by longtime campaigner Martin Matthews, the group of four lit fires and asked passing motorists for support.

-In February and March 2015 Bobby Smith carried out a number of protests alone and with others aimed at Harriet Harman and the Labour pink bus campaign.
+In February and March 2015, Bobby Smith carried out a number of protests alone and with others aimed at Harriet Harman and the Labour pink bus campaign.
 Starting in Stevenage at the launch of the campaign Smith first confronted Harman in Asda and then again later in the day whilst wearing a T-shirt that had "This is what a victim of feminism looks like" written on it.
 Smith said 'You're dividing up men and women...you're making it them versus us.
 Are you thinking of getting blue van?"